carahmel/its-feature-counter/README.md

 ## ITS feature counter

-This Binder repository allows the ITSFeatureCounter script to be executed directly from a browser.
+This Binder-ready repository allows the ITSFeatureCounter script to be executed directly from a browser.

 ## Usage

 Run https://mybinder.org/v2/gh/carahmel/its-feature-counter/HEAD?labpath=ITS-feature-counter.ipynb in your browser and wait for the Binder to finish building the image.

-Once the image is built, JupyterLab will open with the ITS-feature-counter notebook ready to be executed [_Run_ tab > _Run All Cells_].
+Once complete, JupyterLab will open with the ITS-feature-counter notebook ready to be executed [_Run_ tab > _Run All Cells_].

 This notebook is fully editable within the browser.
 As such, the path to ich-tanke-strom.ch's JSON file can be updated if necessary.